LukeThornton92/Milestone-Project-1-OTP/README.md

 ### **Upcoming Gigs:**

-- I wanted to ensure the upcoming gigs was clearly visible and really popped against the rest of the website, so I wanted to use cards
+- I wanted to ensure the upcoming gigs was clearly visible and really popped against the rest of the website, so after researching a few different options I decided on using CSS cards.

+- With the cards having a contrasting white background to help really highlight the 3 separate events, I opted for a black font.

+- I used 2 font styles for the cards, sticking with the "Arimo" for the card headings and "Didact Gothic" for the card text.

+- I chose 3 images for the cards to help make them a bigger and more interesting space on the page, I selected images of the band playing live helping to emphasize the "live" element.

 ### **Gallery**

+The gallery was something I was very conscious can make or break a bands website

 ### **Mailing List**